FabianSchubert/microcircuit_network/README.md

 			[
 				- {
 					- "source":
-					<name of the source population WITHIN the layer>,
+					name of the source population WITHIN the layer,

 					- "target":
-					<name of the target population WITHIN the layer>,
+					name of the target population WITHIN the layer,

-					- <a whole bunch of other dict elements defining the synapse>
+					- a whole bunch of other dict elements defining the synapse },
-				},

-				- {<another synapse population within the layer>},
+				- {another synapse population within the layer},

 				- ...
 			]
 		},

-		- { <another layer>},
+		- { another layer},

 		- ...
 	],